Cell (processor): Gallery

-The 65 nm Cell/B.E. that shipped with updated PlayStation 3s.
-It has its lid removed to show the size of the processor die underneath.
+The 65-nm-process Cell/B.E. that shipped with updated PlayStation 3s.
+The processor's lid has been removed to show the size of the processor die underneath.

-The 45 nm Cell/B.E. that shipped with updated PlayStation 3s such as the Slim and Super Slim versions.
-It has its lid removed to show the size of the processor die underneath.
+The 45-nm-process Cell/B.E. that shipped with updated PlayStation 3s (such as the Slim and Super Slim versions).
+The processor's lid has been removed to show the size of the processor die underneath.